Teeth looking longer is often a gum and bone support pattern.

 Track these three details before your visit:

-- Is bleeding present during brushing or flossing
+- Is there bleeding with brushing or flossing

 If swelling or severe pain is present: